matthieuSolente/vml-padding-based-dynamic-width-cta-link-generator/README.md

 ### cta VML width and height

 The height and width of the button, in its VML version, is automatically calculated according to the size of the html button, using the outerHeight function.

+you just have to enter the padding for your button, and the generator will automatically calculate the size and width of the v:roundrect component.
+This will make it possible to have a pixel-perfect button on all mailboxes.

 ```javascript
 vmlwidth = 'width:' + Math.ceil($(cssBtnClass).outerWidth()).toFixed(1)*0.75+'pt';